 A trust is a type of legal entity that can be created in accordance with your state laws to manage your assets.
 The person who creates a trust is called a grantor and they have the right to transfer assets into the trust.
 They can also choose one or more trustees to oversee the trust and manage the assets within it.

 The trustee’s job is to manage assets according to the grantor’s specifications on behalf of one or more trust beneficiaries.
 For example, you might set up a trust to hold assets that you want to be distributed among your three children when you pass away.
 Or you might choose your favorite charitable organization to be a beneficiary of your trust.

 There are many different kinds of trusts and they can be categorized in different ways.
 For instance, a revocable trust can be changed during the grantor’s lifetime.
 If you have this type of trust and you want to add assets to it or change the beneficiaries, you can do so while you’re still living.
 An irrevocable trust, on the other hand, involves a permanent transfer of assets.

-Trusts can also be categorized as grantor or non-grantor.
+Trusts can also be categorized as either grantor or non-grantor.
 In a grantor trust, the trust creator retains certain powers over the trust, including rights to the trust’s assets and income.
 Trust assets may be included in the trust creator’s estate when they pass away.
-With a non-grantor trust the trust creator has no interest or control over trust assets.
+With a non-grantor trust, the trust creator has no interest or control over trust assets.
 Trust assets are generally excluded from the trust creator’s estate at their death.

 Benefits of Trusts in Estate Planning